FAll 2026 applications are now open! Apply by june 30, 2026

 Planting and Maintenance

-If you live in one of the neighborhoods listed in the blue box below, apply with the Tree Canopy Equity Program.
-Otherwise, apply with the Tree Planting Program.
+If you live in one of these 13 neighborhoods submit the Tree Canopy Equity application:

 - Arlington Mill